xlanor/Hackintosh/MSI-B85-G43-GAMING/README.md

 # What's not working?

-Wake on sleep.
+- Wake on sleep.
+- Airdrop.
+I dont have a wifi chip yet.

 # What's working?
-- Dual Displays on Mojave.
+- Dual Displays on Catalina.
 - All I/O ports (VGA not tested, HDMI/DP are fine)
 - Bluetooth (plug and play with ASUS BT400)
 - iMessage

-# What's not working?
-Airdrop.
-I dont have a wifi chip yet.
+# Installation Process:
+This is literally thrown together using the vanilla guide on /r/hackintosh.
+Everything worked OOTB, except for AtherosE2200 being required for an Ethernet Driver.

+From there, I did a system upgrade to mojave, and then catalina.
+I initially installed it using OSX High Sierra

 Build was scavenged together from some spare parts.
 Part List: